konklone/bit.voyage/README.md

 ### Working demo

 A working demo is available at [bit.voyage](http://bit.voyage).
+It lets you drag files of up to around **100GB** into an S3 bucket.
+Files much larger than that will cause the submission of very large parts, and around the 1TB range they may crash your browser.

-* Enter your S3 credentials into the URL:
+* Enter your S3 credentials into the URL hash:

 ```
 http://bit.voyage/#bucket=[your-bucket]&key=[your-key]&secret_key=[your-secret-key]